 Investments in subsidiaries are measured at cost less impairment.
-If there is objective evidence of impairment, an impairment loss is recognised in profit or loss as described in note 3 to the Group financial statements..

-the asset in prior years.
-Any increase in excess of this amount is treated as a revaluation increase.
+If there is objective evidence of impairment, an impairment loss is recognised in profit or loss as described in note 3 to the Group financial statements.
+A reversal of an impairment loss is recognised immediately in profit or loss to the extent that it eliminates the impairment loss which has been recognised for the asset in prior years.
+Any increase in excess of this amount is treated as a revaluation increase